skitzoid/Box2D-MT/README.md

 ### Task Executor

 A task executor runs the tasks submitted to it by the world.
-Box2D-MT comes with a thread pool task executor, but you could use your game engine's thread pool instead by implementing b2TaskExecutor.

 ```
 // Create a task executor